ioverho/ioverho.github.io/content/blog/mHC/index.md

 ## Extra: Double-Stochasticity without Sinkhorn-Knopp
 While Xie et al. {{< cite "xieMHCManifoldConstrainedHyperConnections2026" >}} claim that with their GPU kernels the overhead of Sinkhorn-Knopp is minimal, ultimately this still adds a sequential bottleneck to the GPU.
 Furthermore, by limiting the total number of Sinkhorn-Knopp iterations, the doubly-stochastic matrices will not be exactly doubly-stochastic, which runs the risk of re-introducing the training instabilities we worked so hard on eliminating.

-Ideally, we'd to find some parallelizable GEMM method for producing doubly-stochastic matrices.
+Ideally, we'd like to find some parallelizable GEMM method for producing doubly-stochastic matrices.

 Since the release of mHC, there are two papers which claim to have found such methods:
 1. Yang & Gao {{< cite "yangMHCliteYouDont2026" >}} with `mHC-lite` leverage the [Birkhoff-von Neumann Theorem](https://en.wikipedia.org/wiki/Doubly_stochastic_matrix#Birkhoff%E2%80%93von_Neumann_theorem), and represent the residual matrix, $\boldsymbol{\alpha}_{r}$, as a weighted sum of [permutation matrices](https://en.wikipedia.org/wiki/Permutation_matrix).
 Specifically, they learn an additional dynamic vector $\mathbf{a}^{l}$ such that, $$\boldsymbol{\alpha}_{r}^{l}=\sum_{i=1}^{|\mathcal{P}|} a_{i}^{l}\mathbf{P}_{i}$$ where $\mathcal{P}$ is the set of all permutation matrices of size $N$.
 Note that this set has size $|\mathcal{P}|=N!$, and thus this approach is only useful for small values of $N$[^factorial].
 2. Zhou et al. {{< cite "zhouKromHCManifoldConstrainedHyperConnections2026" >}} with `KromHC` instead represent the residual matrix a series of [Kronecker products](https://en.wikipedia.org/wiki/Kronecker_product) of lower dimensional residual matrices.
 First they factorize $\boldsymbol{\alpha}_{r}\in (0,1)^{N\times N}$ into a $K$-order tensor, $\boldsymbol{\alpha}_{r}\in (0,1)^{i_{1}\cdot i_{2}\cdot\ldots\cdot i_{K}}$, such that $N=\prod_{k=1}^{K}i_{k}$.
 The residual stream can then be reconstructed with the following Kronecker product: $$\bigotimes_{k=1}^{K} \mathbf{U}_{k}$$ Each $\mathbf{U}_{k}$ is a residual stream matrix for a lower expansion rate, i.e. $2$, which can be represented as a convex combination of permutation matrices.

  This replaces the intractably expensive linear operation of Yang & Gao {{< cite "yangMHCliteYouDont2026" >}} with a sequence of much cheaper tensor products.
 Zhou et al. {{< cite "zhouKromHCManifoldConstrainedHyperConnections2026" >}} suggest using $i_{k}=2$ as much as possible, which means that an expansion rate which is a power of $2$ results in $\log_{2}(N)$ Kronecker products.

 The first version of mHC released on December 31, 2025.
 Yang & Gao {{< cite "yangMHCliteYouDont2026" >}} released their pre-print on January 5, 2026, and Zhou et al. {{< cite "zhouKromHCManifoldConstrainedHyperConnections2026" >}} on January 29, 2026.
 Chapeau!
 Their work should make training mHC models much easier.

-[^factorial]:drive home this point, $4!=24$, $8!=40,320$, $16!=20.9e+12$.
-Thus, using 8 residual streams is expensive, but doable, anything more quickly brings you into the realm of theoretical intractability.
+[^factorial]: to drive home this point, $4!=24$, $8!=40,320$, $16!=20.9e+12$.
+Thus, using 8 residual streams is expensive, but doable, anything more quickly brings you into the realm of intractability.

 ## References

 {{< references >}}

+## Acknowledgements

+Thanks [Milan](https://www.illc.uva.nl/People/Staff/person/5804/Milan-Mileti%C4%87) for your corrections and feedback

 ## Changelog